North Cedar basketball photos

-CLARENCE — The North Cedar boys’ basketball stands 8-6 after losing two straight, including a 55-50 loss to West Branch on Saturday.
+CLARENCE — The North Cedar boys’ and girls’ basketball teams lost to Camanche on Tuesday.

+The boys are 8-6 after am 73-44 loss, their second in a row after winning eight of their previous nine.
+The girls are 0-15 and lost 68-55 on Tuesday.

 Related Articles